 Compared to the rest of the country, citizens of Chinook spend much less time in their cars: on average, their commute to work is only 12.57 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Chinook is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Chinook does not have a public transit system used by locals to get to and from work.

-The education level of Chinook citizens is very high relative to the national average among all cities (21.84%): 37.09% of adults in Chinook have a bachelor's degree or even advanced degree.
+The population of Chinook is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.09% of adults in Chinook have a bachelor's degree or even advanced degree.

 The per capita income in Chinook in 2022 was $37,044, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,176 for a family of four.
 However, Chinook contains both very wealthy and poor people as well.